Anti-Slavery and Human Trafficking Statement

 Our commitment and approach is directed and backed by the Board of Directors of the Club.

-This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 and constitutes our Group's slavery and human trafficking statement for the financial year ending 30 June 2017.
+This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 and constitutes our Group's slavery and human trafficking statement and will be reviewed at our financial year ending 30 June 2019.
+This statement covers Tottenham Hotspur Limited and all subsidiary organisations including White Hart Lane Stadium Limited and Tottenham Hotspur Football and Athletic Co Ltd.

 Operations and Finance Director